-Over 40 years' experience in the banking industry, including four years as Chief Executive of Clydesdale and Yorkshire Banks.
-Former Non-Executive Director at Barclays Bank UK PLC where he chaired the Board Risk Committee.
-Former External Member of the Bank of England's Prudential Regulation Committee.
-Former Independent Non-Executive at Ernst & Young LLP and Chair of its Audit Committee.
-Former Board member of the British Bankers' Association and Chair of the Confederation of British Industry in Scotland.
-Past President of the Chartered Institute of Bankers in Scotland.
+David has over 40 years' experience in the banking industry, including four years as Chief Executive of Clydesdale and Yorkshire Banks.
+Prior to joining the Society, David held a number of Board positions including Non-Executive Director at Barclays Bank UK plc where he chaired the Board Risk Committee and External Member of the Bank of England's Prudential Regulation Committee.
+David was also former Board member of the British Bankers' Association, former Chair of the Confederation of British Industry in Scotland and President of the Chartered Institute of Bankers in Scotland.
+David's previous roles also include Independent Non-Executive for the EY Global Network, member of its Global Governance Council and former Chair of Ernst & Young LLP Audit Board.

-Independent Non-Executive at EYGS LLP and Chair of the Chartered Banker Institute 2025 Foundation
+Independent Non-Executive at Ernst & Young LLP and Chair of the Chartered Banker Institute 2025 Foundation.